5 Life Insurance Myths Your Clients May Believe

 Myth #1: Life Insurance Costs Too Much

 It’s probably less than they think!
 Odds are you’ve probably heard this point plenty of times.
-LIMRA’s 2021 Facts About Life tells us that 60 percent of Americans won’t buy life insurance because they think it costs too much.
+LIMRA’s 2024 Life Insurance Fact Sheet tells us that 72 percent of Americans won’t buy life insurance because they think it costs too much.
 It’s one of the primary things to keep in mind while you’re practicing your sales presentations.

 How can you fight the collective misbelief that the price of life insurance is just too high?
 Show them the numbers by handing them an illustration.
 You can also try giving them a comparison they can relate to.

-According to the Bureau of Labor Statistics, the average household dishes out $3,008 a year to eat away from home.
-The life insurance policy in the example above?
-It would only cost that 30-year-old $160 annually in exchange for more financial security and peace of mind for years to come.
+According to the Bureau of Labor Statistics, the average household dishes out $1,992 a year to eat away from home.
+The average American would only spend $160 on a life insurance plan to guarantee peace-of-mind and security.

 How can you fight the collective misbelief that the price of life insurance is just too high?
 Show them the numbers with illustrations!